Editor's note: 2023 foreword by author Kirsten Brancheau

 The reason I became a hygienist is because I didn't need to take any math courses to become one.
 This is not an answer I can say with pride.
 It is, in fact, a little embarrassing.
 Fortunately, a mask usually covers my face when I say this, so, if I blush a little, no one notices.
 It is also an answer that requires elaboration.
-For the next few minutes of the hygiene appointment, the patients hopefully are concentrating on my words rather than on the sound of the ultrasonic scaler as I clean their teeth.
+For the next few minutes of the hygiene appointment, the patient is hopefully concentrating on my words rather than on the sound of the ultrasonic scaler as I clean their teeth.

 I had no idea what I wanted to do with my life when I graduated from high school.
 I took a minimum wage job to earn a little money while I tried to figure out in which direction I should head.